Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 ## Concepts related to the geofencing service
 One of the additional services is the ability to define events to be invoked when conditions related to the relationship between the position of the Tag/smartphone to be located and predefined areas on the map's floor plan, called 'Fence', occur.
-This service is currently available within the context of smartphone localization technology, which assumes that a mobile application with the Nextome SDK is active.
+This service is currently available within the context of smartphone localization solution, which assumes that a mobile application with the Nextome SDK is active.
 The available conditions at the moment are 'entry' and 'exit' into and from a Fence.
 In other words, it's possible to detect when a smartphone enters or exits a 'Fence'.
 To utilize this service, it's necessary to create Fences on the PNG file of the Map.

 ### Fence